YuriSamp/astro-portfolio/README.md

 here I combine 2 of my most loved design trends: minimalistic and neo-brutalism using Astro framework to build UI.

-I Choose Astro to build my portfolio mostly because i want to expose myself to new pattern of code, before i just build things with jsx using react
+I Choosed Astro to build my portfolio mostly because i want to expose myself to new pattern of code, before i just build things with jsx using react

 ## Running Locally

 If tou want to run locally you will need a dev.to key in .env

 ### Cloning the repository the local machine.